Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 This is a little more difficult to glean from the spell description, and had to be more fully explained in an official Sage Advice Compendium.
 Damage is done to victims within the radius on their turn, not on the spell-caster’s turn, i.e.:

-- When they begin their turn inside the cylinder.
+- When a target begins their turn inside the cylinder.

-- When they enter the cylinder during their turn (if they did not already start there).
+- When a target enters the cylinder during their turn (if they did not already start there).

 But targets do not take damage when:

-- The cylinder is cast or moved onto the area where they are standing.
+- The cylinder is cast or moved onto the area where a target is standing.

-- The spell is moved across them on its way to a different location.
+- The spell is moved across a target on its way to a different location.

 Looked at another way, you’d generally see Moonbeam’s use as such: